Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de siècle—the end of the century.

-Pierre-Auguste Renoir was born on this day, in 1841.
-The vivid coloring of the canvases hides the pain experienced by the artist especially in the final years of his life, which however never stopped his activity.
+Pierre-Auguste Renoir was born on the 25th of February, 1841.
+The vivid coloring of the canvases hides the pain experienced by the artist, especially in the final years of his life, which never stopped his activity.

 He began working as a young painter of porcelain and textiles.
-At age 21, Renoir entered the École des Beaux-Arts in Paris and went on to study under the instructions of painter Charles Gleyre’s, where he met and befriended Claude Monet, Alfred Sisley, and Frederic Bazille.
+At age 21, Renoir entered the École des Beaux-Arts in Paris.
+He then went on to study under the instructions of painter Charles Gleyre, where he met and befriended Claude Monet, Alfred Sisley, and Frederic Bazille.

 Along with these painters, Renoir is considered one of the most important artists of Impressionism.
-And even though his paintings had been initially rejected by the Academy and the public, similarly as those of his friends, with time he became one of the most admired artists of his generation.
-And it remains so to this day.
+Even though his paintings were initially rejected by the Academy and the public, along with those of his friends, with time he became one of the most admired artists of his generation.
+He remains so to this day.

-Auguste Renoir portrayed mainly landscapes and people, using his friends as models.
-In all his works, it is possible to perceive such great luminosity that it almost plays a role of yet another character in the canvas.
-Vibrant colors and seemingly insignificant daily moments are a trademark of his work.
+Renoir portrayed mainly landscapes and people, using his friends as models.
+In all his works, it is possible to perceive such great luminosity that it almost plays the role of yet another character on the canvas.
+Vibrant colors and seemingly insignificant daily moments are trademarks of his work.

-Despite the initial resistance to his work, Renoir was recognized and his art admired.
-Even the French government even bought one of his works.
+Despite the initial resistance to his work, Renoir was eventually recognized and his art was finally admired.
+Even the French government bought one of his works.
 Things were going well.
 Unfortunately, in 1899, he was afflicted with rheumatoid arthritis.
 Rheumatoid arthritis is a disease that causes a lot of pain and inflammation in the joints.
-In addition, the person affected by it may also have deformities.
-In the case of the painter his hands were deformed.
+In addition, the person affected by it may also have deformities and in the case of the painter, his hands were deformed.
 Consequently, his movements became very restricted and each movement was a big and certainly painful effort.

-His son, Jean Renoir, recounts in the book Renoir, My Father, the reaction of the people to the painting of the father, after seeing his hands:
+His son, Jean Renoir, recounts in the book Renoir, My Father people’s reactions to his father’s paintings after seeing his hands: